seantis/swiss-maps/README.md

     ./generate 2018

-## NEW: Create municipalities json files
+## Create municipalities json files

 This is related to [seantis/swiss-municipalities](https://github.com/seantis/swiss-municipalities).
 For the sake of consistency, we can generate the same files out of the geodata